 Following completion of an MA in History of Art at the University of Aberdeen, Niki began her career as a curator in galleries in Scotland and the North East of England.
-Work as an advisor to Northern Arts and Arts Council England (ACE) prompted her move into strategic arts development and a period of working for ACE as Head of Visual Arts & Literature for the East of England.
-During this time she developed and implemented the regional strategy for visual arts, contributed to national art form strategy, supported numerous organisations through accelerated growth, capital development and financial recovery and developed frameworks to support the region’s artists.
+Work as an advisor to Northern Arts and Arts Council England (ACE) prompted her move into strategic arts development as Head of Visual Arts & Literature for ACE, East England.
+During this time she developed and implemented the regional strategy for visual arts, contributed to national art form strategy, supported organisations through accelerated growth, capital development, financial recovery and developed new frameworks to support regional artists.

 Since 2010 Niki has undertaken interim roles with arts organisations across the South East as director and at senior management level providing key strategic input during periods of significant change and growth.
 Organisations include Smiths Row, MK Gallery and Wysing Arts Centre.
 She has a track record of success on capital projects, as well as feasibility/strategic reviews to inform business planning, development, revenue and project creation.
 Niki has also worked extensively with individual artists and artist collectives to develop and generate funding for their work.

 Past projects include supporting Luton Borough Council and MK Gallery to secure strategic and capital funds from ACE, writing Trust & Foundation, NPO bids and business plans for Invisible Dust, Bedford Creative Arts, Wysing Arts Centre and a capital funding application for Leeds City Art Gallery, plus a six month training and development programme for the National Trust's Trust New Art initiative in East Anglia.
 Consultancy has focused on developing and writing funding bids, providing project management for visual arts organisations and local authorities and project managing a contract for MK Gallery that she secured funding for - a major series of artist commissions (City Club).